percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 * [Amazon Key Management Service (AWS KMS)]

-These components are stored in the `plugin` directory.
+Percona XtraBackup {{vers}} and later versions do not support any plugin versions of the security features.

 !!! note

-    Enable only one keyring plugin or one keyring component simultaneously for each server instance.
-Enabling multiple keyring plugins or keyring components or mixing keyring plugins or keyring components is not supported and may result in data loss.
+    Enable only one keyring component simultaneously for each server instance.
+Enabling multiple keyring components is not supported and may result in data loss.

 ## Use the keyring vault component